Complete Guide to Making Cold Brew Coffee at Home

 I’ll be honest, I have not tried this but you would definitely be limiting the surface area of the coffee in contact with the water.

-I have used coarsely chopped coffee beans to make a coffee infused milk and/or cream for some of my recipes (Cold Brew Crème Brulee, Cold Brew Ice Cream) and it worked quite nicely.
-If you don’t have a coffee grinder, I would at least chop them up a bit before trying this.
+I have used coarsely chopped coffee beans to make a coffee infused milk and/or cream for some of my recipes and it worked quite nicely.